byko3y/python-shared-objects/README.md

 This is my alternative to channels and pickle for cross-interpreter communication for the ongoing [PEP 554 -- Multiple Interpreters in the Stdlib](https://www.python.org/dev/peps/pep-0554/).
 Treat this project as a deep rework and extension of a standard multiprocessing.sharedctypes, intended to implement a support for complex dynamic data and complex atomic operations.

-See [INSTALL.md](INSTALL.md) for instructions on setup.
+See [INSTALL.txt](INSTALL.txt) for instructions on setup.
 Only 32-bit Linux or Windows are supported, and probably CPython 3.7+.
 It's still kinda proof-of-concept, so don't expect too much from it.

 #### Brief tutorial on usage